Kopia alternative,

 Honestly, very little for typical use cases.
 You do not have root on the storage host, so you cannot install arbitrary things there - but a backup target is not somewhere you want to run arbitrary things anyway.
 The smaller surface area is a feature.

 Kopia's server-side access control (ACLs on specific paths within a repository) is a Kopia Repository Server feature.
-With SFTP, you get file-level access at the vault boundary, not path-level.
+ServerCrate vaults do not offer path-level ACLs; access is at the vault boundary.
 For single-user or single-team vaults, this is not a limitation.

 Migration from Kopia Repository Server